jduthon/SwiftGuideline/README.md

 ### Function Return

 Always use only one return in your functions.
-This rules keep the functions clean and fast readeable
+This rule keep the functions clean, fast readable and easy to debug ! (trust me ^^)

 **Preferred:**